 The Particular Sadness of Lemon Cake by Aimee Bender

-Aimee Bender draws us into the interior worlds of people by describing the most mundane things with such poignancy (so much that you could—and probably will—cry).
+Aimee Bender draws us into the interior worlds of people by describing the most mundane things with such poignancy (so much that you will probably cry).

 Midnight's Children by Salman Rushdie

-Salman Rushdie's Midnight's Children is another quintessential magical realism book.
-Rooted in historical events, it takes place during the partition of British India in 1948.
+Rooted in historical events, Midnight's Children takes place during the partition of British India in 1948.
 It also weaves in folklore from Arabian Nights, and the narrator has telepathic powers.
 If you're curious to learn more about this history but also prefer to study it through the lens of literature, pick up this book.

 What Is Not Yours Is Not Yours by Helen Oyeyemi